Ready to Grow Your Business Fast?

 An ongoing concern for small business owners is employee attrition.
-After investing time and resources to hire, train, and develop a staff member, it’s a real financial loss when any valued employee leaves.
+After investing time and resources to hire, train, and develop a staff member, it was a loss once our high-caliber employees decided to leave.

-It’s certainly wise to know why people quit, so you can learn what might help you retain them.
-First, why do workers leave?
+It’s certainly wise to know why employees leave, so you can learn what might help you retain them.
+First, why do employees leave?

 Salary lower than the market.